KaeroDot/info-strings/README.md

 1, tests;

 Number of files was kept to minimum, no auxiliary functions are needed, recursion is used a lot.
+Core functions are info(g/s)etsection.m and info(g/s)ettext.m.
+Other are derived from these four.

 ## GNU Octave package